 Fireshot – Take Webpage Screenshots Entirely

-Fireshot Chrome screenshot extension does what you’d expect it to, that is, take screenshots of a web page.
-Not only does it capture the entire web page in a single screenshot but it also lets you capture only a selected region or the visible part of a web page.
+Fireshot Chrome extension does what you’d expect it to.
+Not only does it capture the entire web page in a single screenshot but also a selected region or the visible part of a web page.
 These are features that were missing in the previous extension.
-Once the screenshot is taken, you can save it not just as an image in PNG, JPEG, or GIF formats but also as a PDF document.
+Once the screenshot is taken, you can save it in PNG, JPEG, GIF, or PDF formats.

-It also gives you the option to directly print it, send it to OneNote, clipboard, email, or upload it to Twitter, Google Picasa, Facebook, ImageShack, Flickr, and EasyCaptures.
-It’s perhaps the most feature-packed screenshot extension on Chrome considering the feature set.
+It also offers the option to print the captured screenshot, send it to OneNote, clipboard, email, or upload it to Twitter, Google Picasa, Facebook, ImageShack, Flickr, and EasyCaptures.
+It’s probably the most feature-packed screenshot extension for Chrome.

 Webpage Screenshot – Entire page screenshot!